How to Create a Graphic Design Resume for Maximum Impact

 Here’s why: recruiters won’t take the time to read it if your resume is riddled with mistakes and inconsistencies.
-Instead, they’ll toss it aside and move on to the next one.
+Instead, they’ll toss it aside and move on to the next.

 Your resume is your calling card, your chance to make a positive impression on recruiters.
-You can guarantee a strong response to any job application by following these tips.
+Following these tips, you can confidently respond to any job application.

-Many employers only have a short time reviewing your resume and interviewing you.
-Resume writing is all about giving them a glimpse into who you are and what you can offer their company.
+Many employers only have a short time to review your resume and interview you.
+Resume writing gives them a glimpse into who you are and what you can offer their company.

-So, when you’re creating your resume, keep in mind that you can improve your chances of being hired by taking a few basic steps.
+So, when creating your resume, remember that you can improve your chances of being hired by taking a few basic steps.

 First, consider the resume format.
 Most people use chronological resumes, but they should only be used if there is an apparent timeline (for example, a job search).

 Instead, consider a functional resume.
-They allow you to share a deeper level of your accomplishments and expertise without giving away too much information that can make you appear overqualified or unfocused.
+They allow you to share your accomplishments and expertise deeper without giving away too much information that can make you appear overqualified or unfocused.